Backup Withholding

 Where It Appears in a Real Tax Workflow

 Backup withholding appears when a payer makes certain reportable payments and the tax-reporting information is incomplete, incorrect, or uncertified.
+Current IRS guidance describes it as a 24% withholding rule on future payments.
 It often sits near Information Return concepts and 1099 reporting rather than standard wage withholding through payroll.

 Practical Example